joaocasr/figma2vuejs/README.md

 ## Publication

 >*João Castro and José Creissac Campos* (October, 2025). **Automating Code Generation from User Interface Prototypes**.
 In 2025.
 International Conference on Graphics and Interaction (ICGI) (pp. 1-8).
 IEEE.

+## 🧾 License

+This project is released under a custom Non-Commercial, No-Redistribution License.

+Check the [LICENSE](./LICENSE) file for details.